RickDW/manim-revealjs/README.md

 (This is a fork of [manim_slides](https://github.com/chubbc/manim_slides) which itself is a fork of [manim_reveal](https://github.com/anjandn/manim_reveal).
 Both repositories were created with the same goal as this repository, but since they do not seem to be actively maintained I created this repo for my own use)

-At the moment this repository is a complete work in progress and you probably won't get much use out of it.
-Updates are expected in the next few weeks.

 **Update:** The basic functionality is now implemented, but it has not been rigorously tested.
-There are also a number of nice animation playback types that you can choose from.
+There also are a number of nice animation playback types that you can choose from.
 Their functionality was copied from [Christopher Besch's Manim web presenter project](https://github.com/christopher-besch/manim_web_presenter).
+More updates are expected in the coming weeks.

 ## Installation
 The Python package can be installed by running the command `pip install manim-revealjs`.
 To start using the Revealjs plugin in your slide deck you only need to include a `<script src="manim.js">`in your HTML file.
 The `manim.js` file can be found in the `src/reveal_plugin/` directory.
 In the next section it will be explained how you can add generated videos to the slide deck.